 The typically English village, what is it?
 There are many different styles depending on the part of England you are visiting - this is one of them.

-A peaceful oasis, a gardener's delight, at the heart of an ancient town: the Secret Gardens in Sandwich
+A peaceful oasis and gardener's delight at the heart of an ancient town: the Secret Gardens in Sandwich.

 The sport of archery, its history, and how it has left its mark on the modern world.